MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks: Evaluation and Analysis

 Despite strong overall improvements, key challenges persist.
 Most models still underperform on chart-based questions, indicating unresolved limitations in fine-grained spatial and numerical reasoning.
 Layout-intensive cases also expose weaknesses in structure-aware modeling, especially for models without visual encoders or retrieval module.
 Additionally, smaller text-only models tend to over-predict unanswerable cases, resulting in inflated accuracy on negative samples but lower overall F1 score.
 These trends underscore the importance of both visual grounding and targeted evidence retrieval for robust ESG document understanding.
 These findings reaffirm that accurate ESG QA requires both visual-semantic fusion and precise evidence localization, and demonstrate how MMESGBench surfaces failure modes that are easily overlooked in conventional benchmarks.

-Figure~\ref{fig:radar} illustrates performance variations across document types and evidence modalities.
-Overall, Qwen-VL-Max consistently demonstrates the highest and most stable performance across all categories, particularly excelling on complex documents such as ESG reports, social standards, and comprehensive frameworks.
+Figure~\ref{fig:radar} shows performance variations across document types and evidence modalities.
+Overall, Qwen-VL-Max achieves the highest and most consistent results overall, particularly excelling on complex documents such as ESG reports, social standards, and comprehensive frameworks.
 In terms of evidence modality, models perform well on plain text and layout-based questions, which offer clearer semantic cues.
 However, accuracy declines significantly for tables, images, and especially charts, suggesting that fine-grained visual reasoning and numerical interpretation remain major challenges for current multimodal models.